Ruohann/SET/README.md

 ```
 This command will open a new window displaying the game interface, complete with cards and game controls.

+## Game Interface

+Card Display Area: 12 cards are shown at a time.
+Score and Timer Display: Keep track of your score and remaining time at the top of the window.

+## How to Play
+Selecting Cards: Click on cards to select them; selected cards are highlighted.
+Identifying SETs: A set consists of three cards where each attribute (number, symbol, color, shading) is either all the same or all different across the cards.
+Scoring: Points are awarded for each valid set, and new cards replace the matched set.

 ## Code Structure